 ExpressVPN is the perfect tool to improve your online experience.
 With ExpressVPN, you can stream and download your favorite content with unlimited bandwidth.
 You can access your favorite apps securely anywhere—even on public Wi-Fi.
 Plus, you can be sure that your data is always safe and secure.

 So if you want to take your online experience to the next level, check out ExpressVPN.
 Plus, they have a 30-day money-back guarantee and 3 months free, so you can try them out risk-free.

 If you need to get a better gaming speed, check out here.

 A few things to note before we dive in:

 - Free DNS vs. paid DNS – Beyond the obvious financial difference between a free and paid DNS, free options typically have fewer features.
 A paid DNS will have more advanced security and performance functionality, as well as better customer support and more customization options.
-Generally speaking, a free DNS will work for most purposes.

 How to check which DNS server is faster?

 In Linux, we can user dig command to get the DNS query time.
 Here is an example of this.

 $ dig @188.8.131.52 google.com | grep “Query time:”

 $ dig @184.108.40.206 google.com | grep “Query time:”